f8ith/dotfiles/README.md

 # dotfiles
-My personal dotfiles (configuration files in /home) from Fedora 30 and macOS Mojave, managed by yadm.
+My personal dotfiles (configuration files in /home) from Arch Linux and macOS Catalina, managed by yadm.